 Server: The Server section contains administrative functions for configuring portal instances, plugins, and more.

 All of the functions that you will need to maintain the portal or its content can be found in the control panel.
 Additionally, developers can write portlets which can also be added to the control panel.
-For further information about this, you can take Liferay's Portal Developer course or see the Liferay Developer's Guide.
+For further information about this, you can take Liferay's Portal Developer course or see the official guide to Liferay development, Liferay in Action .